ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

    * - true
      - Amount should be greater than amountNet and differ by no more than 20%

-       Amount and amountNet should be equal
+       (but Amount and amountNet can be equal)
    * - false
      - Amount and amountNet should be equal